 The Night of Champions supports the MC sports programs by raising funds that reduce the participation fees for student athletes.
 When an athlete sells a ticket, a percentage of that money goes to his team.
 Normally, this event is an in-person event, but due to COVID-19, this year’s fundraiser was held online.

 A live broadcast was held from the Alumni Gym on Saturday evening, February 14.
 Host Pablo Iglesias, a former C.B.N.
-(Caravan Broadcasting Network) student broadcaster and, later, member of the MC faculty member, presded in the gym.
-His co-host was Jack Carey, who joined the livestream from Los Angeles, California. where he currently lives while working for the Jimmy Kimmel show.
+(Caravan Broadcasting Network) student broadcaster and, later, a MC faculty member, presided in the gym.
+His co-host was Jack Carey, who joined the livestream from Los Angeles, California, where he currently lives while working for the Jimmy Kimmel show.

 One of the highlights of this year’s event was the opportunity for alumni and friends of the school to vote for former Caravan athletes as “the greatest of all time.”
 The final day to vote was on the February 13.